Divyagoyal002/Hypothesis-Testing/README.md

 # Hypothesis Testing
 Welcome to the Hypothesis Testing Repository!
-This repository contains various hypothesis testing files for different statistical scenarios.
-Each file focuses on a specific type of hypothesis test, providing explanations and examples to help you understand and apply these tests effectively.
+This repository contains a collection of hypothesis testing problems along with their solutions.
+Whether you're a student learning about hypothesis testing or a data scientist looking to brush up on your skills, this repository is here to help you deepen your understanding of this important statistical concept.

+## What is Hypothesis Testing?
+Hypothesis testing is a statistical method used to make inferences about a population based on a sample.
+It involves formulating a hypothesis about the population parameter and testing whether the data supports or contradicts that hypothesis.
+Hypothesis testing allows us to draw conclusions and make decisions based on the available evidence.
 ## Types of Hypothesis Testing Files

 This repository includes the following hypothesis testing files:

 1. **T-test.ipynb**: This file demonstrates how to perform a t-test, which is used to compare the means of two independent samples.
-It provides functions and examples to conduct both one-sample t-tests and two-sample t-tests.( A data file [airofit[https://github.com/Divyagoyal002/Hypothesis-Testing/blob/main/aerofit.csv] is also uploaded for the problem)
+It provides functions and examples to conduct both one-sample t-tests and two-sample t-tests.( A data file [airofit](https://github.com/Divyagoyal002/Hypothesis-Testing/blob/main/aerofit.csv) is also uploaded for the problem)

 2. **Paired-T-Test.ipynb**: The paired_t_testing.py file explores the paired t-test, a statistical test used to compare the means of two related samples.
 It offers functions and examples for conducting paired t-tests and interpreting the results.